microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-analyzedemail-remediate.md

 ## Response

-If successful, this action returns a 204 No Content response code and a Location header with a link to the tracking information.
+If successful, this action returns a `204 No Content` response code and a `Location` header with a link to the tracking information.

->**Note:** The response of the action can be tracked in https://security.microsoft.com/action-center/history.
-Learn more about [Action center](/microsoft-365/security/defender/m365d-action-center?view=o365-worldwide&preserve-view=true)
+>**Note:** The response to the action can be tracked in https://security.microsoft.com/action-center/history.
+To learn more, see [Use the Action center](/microsoft-365/security/defender/m365d-action-center?view=o365-worldwide&preserve-view=true).

 ## Examples